BradGreig/brownlow-predictor/docs/index.md

 All in all, I would have to say I am quite happy with the performance of these predictive models.
 Especially given it as a basic first attempt.
 The next steps are to make some tweaks based on our earlier observations etc., to see if we can improve the overall performance.
 At least I have an entire year to play around with it.
 I just need to find the time to make the modifications.

-## Model Improvements post 2024 Brownlow
+## Improvements to the model since the 2024 Brownlow

 Since the completion of the 2024 Brownlow medal, I have found some time to play around with a few of the suggested model improvements mentioned above.
 Further, I have also implemented a few additional models to quantify their performance.